mateuszszymanski7462-dotcom/ksef-php-client/README.md

 $client = new ClientBuilder()
     ->withIdentifier('NIP_NUMBER')
-    // To generate the KSEF certificate, we must authorize the qualified certificate the first time ->withCertificatePath($_ENV['PATH_TO_CERTIFICATE'], $_ENV['CERTIFICATE_PASSPHRASE'])
+    // To generate the KSEF certificate, you must authorize the qualified certificate the first time ->withCertificatePath($_ENV['PATH_TO_CERTIFICATE'], $_ENV['CERTIFICATE_PASSPHRASE'])
     ->build();